SophieChowZZY/Twitter_Analysis_Hadoop/README.md

 </ol>

 ### Discussion on using Hadoop
-Since our data is not very big, the MapReduce overheads can degrade the performance significantly.
-Also, since no one in the group knows Java, including me, it takes me a lot of effort to understand and implement the MapReduce Java programming.
-Given the performance of Hadoop, it may not be worthwhile to do that.
-Nevertheless, it is an excellent chance for me to learn and practice using Java.<br>
+Since our data was not very big, the MapReduce overheads could degrade the performance significantly.
+Also, since no one in the group knows Java, including me, it took me a lot of effort to understand and implement the MapReduce Java programming.
+Given the performance of Hadoop, it might not be worthwhile to do that.
+Nevertheless, it was an excellent chance for me to learn and practice using Java.<br>

-### End word for the course
+### End words
 It is happy to learn a lot of things within one semester.
 Although I was surprised that in the end, all these parallel computing fancy jargons might not beat the very beginning C++ in performance, it was a pleasant journey to known the development of the technology. :)